-In 1999, succeeding Ghislaine Arabian, he took over the Pavillon Ledoyen located at the bottom of the Avenue des Champs Elysées, in the 8th arrondissement of Paris.
-In 2000 he confirmed his two stars and in 2002, he was awarded the third star in the Michelin Guide.
-In 2008, he opened a new restaurant: Etc (for Epicure Traditional Cuisine) in Paris, for which he obtained a star in the Michelin guide the following year.
-In 2011, Christian Le Squer opened the restaurant La Grande Verrière at the Jardin d'acclimatation near the Bois de Boulogne.
-In 2013, he joined the circle of chefs rewarded by the "five toques" of the Gault et Millau guide for his Restaurant Ledoyen.
+In 2008, he opened a new restaurant: Etc (for Epicure Traditional Cuisine) in Paris, for which he obtained a star in the Michelin guide the following year, and in 2011, he opened La Grande Verrière at the Jardin d'Acclimatation near the Bois de Boulogne.
+All three establishments never failed to maintain their high standards, which is indicative of his dedication, energy and his managerial ability to uphold an exemplary regularity.
+In 2013, he joined the select group of chefs awarded "five toques" by the Gault et Millau guide.

 He was established in Paris, with an untouchable pedigree, when he took on the challenge of revamping the kitchens of the Four Seasons Hotel George V, a true palace.
 With a daunting legacy and breathtaking décor, it offered what may be called “prestige cuisine” where the evaluation of a dish rests on the perceived nobility of its ingredients.
 Things had to be re-focused from ostentatious opulence to true taste, and a more contemporary culinary experience.
 Initially, there was instinctive managerial resistance to dishes, such as black-pudding-sausage, but Le Squer went on to impose his more sophisticated gastronomy, and with great success.
 “Le V,” which he took over in October 2014, was awarded two Michelin stars a year later.
 And again he received “five toques” by the Gault-Millau with a score of 19/20.